-Board the Blue Train for 2 days/ 1 night, ride from Pretoria to Cape Town or vice versa and experience a true Old World luxury, once reserved for selected few.
-Easily combined with any South African Journey, this award-winning train will provides you with memories to last for a lifetime.
+Board the Blue Train for 2 days/ 1 night, ride from Pretoria to Cape Town or vice versa and experience a true Old World luxury, once reserved for a selected few.
+Easily combined with any South African Journey, this award-winning train will provide you with memories to last for a lifetime.

 Shumbalala Game Lodge is set in the heart of the 14 000 hectare Thornybush Nature Reserve, adjacent to the Greater Kruger National Park, Shumbalala offers the tradition of Africa experienced in luxurious surroundings.